Dusk vs Dolphin — Twilight Princess on PC

 The Dolphin “60 FPS hack” for TP is well-documented as breaking gameplay: animations and game logic in the original engine are tied to frame rate.
 As one community thread on the topic puts it (paraphrased from forum discussion archived at NGEmu), the 60 FPS hack “makes the game cannot be completed normally” because the game wasn’t designed to run that way.

-Dusk solves this by decoupling: game logic still ticks at the original 30 Hz; only rendering is interpolated.
+Dusklight solves this by decoupling: game logic still ticks at the original 30 Hz; only rendering is interpolated.
 Project target is up to ~120 FPS without breaking anything.

 You’re on Steam Deck and want low TDP

-Steam Deck HQ measured Dusk pushing 90 FPS while staying below 11W of battery drain.
+Steam Deck HQ measured Dusklight pushing 90 FPS while staying below 11W of battery drain.
 (Their exact words: “Even when pushing it to 90 FPS, it will still stick below 11W battery drain.”)
 Dolphin can hit similar framerates on Deck but typically at higher TDP.
 We don’t have a head-to-head benchmark, but the structural advantage of skipping CPU simulation is real.

 You want first-class mod / texture pack support